 Medications that are particularly useful when treating MDD include:

-The first thing to do as a veteran suffering from a co-occurring substance use and mental health disorder is seek out dual diagnosis treatment at a rehab facility that specifically offers drug rehab for veterans programs.
-You should also make sure to talk to a health care professional and ask about treatment options.
+The first thing to do as a veteran suffering from co-occurring substance use and mental health disorder is to seek out dual diagnosis treatment at a rehab facility that specifically offers drug rehab for veterans programs.
+You should also make sure to talk to a healthcare professional and ask about treatment options.

 Nearly every VA medical center has addiction treatment specialists that also specialize in treating PTSD.
 If you experience a traumatic event and are suffering from PTSD symptoms afterward for more than three months, you likely suffer from PTSD.